zenml-io/blog.zenml.io/_posts/2021-12-06-caching-ml-pipelines.md

 <br>
 In this case, caching does save us some time but the step wasn't very compute-intensive to start with.
 Think how much time it would save you in your complex feature engineering pipelines.

+Caching is turned on by default.
+The cache for that particular step's artifact is then invalidated whenever the code signature for the step changes, or when caching is manually disabled by setting the `@step` decorator's `enable_cache` parameter to `False`.
+We compare the two steps with a simple hashing function to see whether any changes have taken place.

 ## Plug